 - A viper’s fangs are longer than a cobra’s, and retract when they close their mouths.
 Cobras cannot fold their fangs in the same way, but can close their mouths with their shorter fangs.

-- While vipers go into a tight coil and shake their tails when threatened, cobras can stand erect, up to 7 feet off the ground, displaying their impressive hoods and sometimes hissing or even spitting venom in defense.
+- While vipers go into a tight coil and shake their tails when threatened, cobras can stand erect, up to one-third of their length off the ground, displaying their impressive hoods and sometimes hissing or even spitting venom in defense.